 Are New Emergency Managers “Reinventing the Wheel?”

 Like many professions, the emergency management field is seeing an influx of new technology, new procedures, and new personnel.
-Some are saying that “reinventing the wheel” has become common practice for emergency managers because new emergency managers aren’t gleaning valuable information from their predecessors, Jim McKay writes for Emergency Management.
+Some are saying that “reinventing the wheel” has become common practice for emergency management because new emergency managers aren’t gleaning valuable information from their predecessors, Jim McKay writes for Emergency Management.

-“We haven’t really prepared for succession in terms of having a group of people with a lot of institutional knowledge and a lot of activation experience, and I think that’s probably our biggest challenge,” said Curry Mayer, emergency manager of Bellevue, Wash.
+“We haven’t really prepared for succession in terms of having a group of people with a lot of institutional knowledge and a lot of activation experience.
+And I think that’s probably our biggest challenge,” said Curry Mayer, emergency manager of Bellevue, Wash.

 Transferring institutional knowledge